$\ell^p$ metrics on cell complexes: Examples and counterexamples

 A poset $L$ is a (meet)-\emph{semilattice} if one only requires the existence of meets.

 \mk

-The geometric realization of a poset $L$ is the simplicial complex $|L|$ with vertex set $L$, and whose simplices are chains of $L$.
-Such a geometric realization can be endowed with several natural metrics.
+The geometric realisation of a poset $L$ is the simplicial complex $|L|$ with vertex set $L$, and whose simplices are chains of $L$.
+Such a geometric realisation can be endowed with several natural metrics.

 \mk